| Scottish Terriers (Scotties): the most honest dog breed review you'll ever find. Information about Scottish Terrier personality and behavior. |

 A Scottish Terrier may not be right for you.

 - Strong mind of their own.
-Scottish Terriers are not Golden Retrievers.
-They must be taught at an early age that they are not the rulers of the world.
+Scottish Terriers must be taught at an early age that they are not the rulers of the world.
 The toughness that makes them suited to killing vermin can frustrate you when you try to teach them anything.
 Terriers are stubborn and dominant (they want to be the boss) and will make you prove that you can make them do things.
 You must show them, through absolute consistency, that you mean what you say.

 - Sharpness toward strangers.
 Standoffish by nature, Scottish Terriers need extensive exposure to people and to unusual sights and sounds.
 Otherwise their natural caution can become suspiciousness, which is a short step to biting.
-Obedience instructors and behavioral consultants see a LOT of Scotties who are downright nasty.
+Obedience instructors and behavioral consultants like myself see an awful lot of Scotties who are downright nasty.

 - Grooming.
 Scottish Terriers require clipping and trimming every few months, to keep their coat short and free of mats.
 But don't expect your pet Scottish Terrier to look like the show dogs you've seen in books or on TV.
 That particular look takes hours of work by experienced show groomers.

-- Serious health problems.
+- Health problems.
 From bleeding disorders to joint disorders to autoimmune diseases to allergies and skin conditions, Scottish Terriers are risky in the health department.